Vsimpro/PinterestC2/README.md

 Using webpages as a Command Center to remote execute python.

 ### 1) The context.
-User on a discord server I am a part of sent a message that caught my interest:
+On a discord server I am a part of, a message was sent that caught my eye:
 ``` "making a botnet using pinterest" ```
 At first, I was baffled.
 What?
 Why?
 What?
 But the more I thought about it, the more I had to give it a shot.
 Here's a brief PoC writeup on how it works.
 All of the code used in this project can be found in the "FOLDER" folder.